Capricor Therapeutics (NASDAQ:CAPR) Cut to “Hold” at Zacks Investment Research

-Zacks Investment Research cut shares of Capricor Therapeutics (NASDAQ:CAPR) from a buy rating to a hold rating in a research report released on Tuesday morning, Zacks.com reports.
+Capricor Therapeutics (NASDAQ:CAPR) was downgraded by Zacks Investment Research from a “buy” rating to a “hold” rating in a report released on Thursday, Zacks.com reports.

 According to Zacks, “Capricor Therapeutics, Inc. is a biotechnology company.
 It is focused on the development of novel therapeutics to prevent and treat heart disease.
 The Company has two drug candidates in development: Cenderitide and CU-NP.
 Capricor Therapeutics, Inc., formerly known as Nile Therapeutics, Inc., is based in San Mateo, California. “

-CAPR has been the topic of a number of other reports.
-HC Wainwright reissued a buy rating and issued a $19.50 price objective on shares of Capricor Therapeutics in a research report on Friday, October 11th.
-ValuEngine upgraded shares of Capricor Therapeutics from a sell rating to a hold rating in a research note on Thursday, August 1st.
-Finally, Maxim Group reiterated a hold rating on shares of Capricor Therapeutics in a research note on Wednesday, August 7th.
+Other research analysts have also recently issued research reports about the company.
+HC Wainwright reiterated a “buy” rating and set a $19.50 price objective on shares of Capricor Therapeutics in a research note on Friday, October 11th.
+Maxim Group reiterated a “hold” rating on shares of Capricor Therapeutics in a research note on Wednesday, August 7th.
+Finally, ValuEngine upgraded Capricor Therapeutics from a “sell” rating to a “hold” rating in a research note on Thursday, August 1st.

-Capricor Therapeutics (NASDAQ:CAPR) last announced its quarterly earnings data on Tuesday, August 6th.
+Capricor Therapeutics (NASDAQ:CAPR) last released its earnings results on Tuesday, August 6th.
 The biotechnology company reported ($0.59) EPS for the quarter, beating the Zacks’ consensus estimate of ($0.80) by $0.21.
-Capricor Therapeutics had a negative net margin of 794.63% and a negative return on equity of 270.78%.
-The company had revenue of $0.41 million for the quarter, compared to the consensus estimate of $0.22 million.
-Equities research analysts anticipate that Capricor Therapeutics will post -2.87 earnings per share for the current fiscal year.
+The company had revenue of $0.41 million during the quarter, compared to analysts’ expectations of $0.22 million.
+Capricor Therapeutics had a negative return on equity of 270.78% and a negative net margin of 794.63%.
+As a group, sell-side analysts predict that Capricor Therapeutics will post -2.87 earnings per share for the current fiscal year.

 Capricor Therapeutics Company Profile